quantum-defence/quantum-defence/docs/milestone-3/dev-guide.md

 **UI**

-The UI is a canvas_material that contains the tower inventory, buildUI and some other functionality which will be elaborated.
+- The UI is a canvas_material that contains the tower inventory, buildUI and some other functionality which will be elaborated.
 To allow for interactions between the buildUI and the towerInventory, the scenes were merged and thus any changes that the developer wants to implement to either the buildUI or the towerInventory has to be done through this instead.

-Refer to the above for the functionality of both the buildUI and the towerInventory.
+- Refer to the above for the functionality of both the buildUI and the towerInventory.

-Other main functionalities of the UI is the health bar.
-The health bar is a no
+- Other main functionalities of the UI is the health bar.
+The health bar is a node2d that contains both the red and blue bar.
+If either ones reaches zero, the game ends.

 **Arena and Level Map**

-The arena is a node2d that contains the level map, level selector and the UI.
+- The arena is a node2d that contains the level map, level selector and the UI.
+- The arena contains all the logic and information of where to build the towers at and the switching map is done by changing the levelMap in arena.
+- Arena also has the build_tower function which stores a tower's information(position etc.) when they are built.
 A diagram summarising these interactions can be seen below:

 ![Arena and UI](./assets/arena-and-ui-interaction.png)